...

 Energy SourceUsageNotes

-Nuclear EnergyPrimary in FranceHighly efficient, long-term ROI
+Nuclear EnergyPrimary in FranceHigh capacity factor; long-term ROI

-HydropowerHeavily utilized in CanadaRenewable and sustainable
+HydropowerHeavily utilized in CanadaRenewable and reliable where geography permits

 Energy Efficiency and Its Role in Sustainability